GhaidaaS/FEND-memory-game/README.md

 ## Instructions

-This is a simple memory gema built to test a users memory. try to fined matched cards with less moves.
+This is a simple memory gema built to test users memory. try to fined matched cards with less moves.

 ## Code Dependencies